eoincampbell/Qluent/README.md

 await q.PushAsync(person);
 ```

-You can also push an entire IEnumerable of messages onto the queue
+You can also push an `IEnumerable<T>` of messages to the queue.

 ```csharp
 List<Person> people = new List<Person>();
 await q.PushAsync(people);
 ```

-### Receiving a Message
+### Receiving Messages

-To take a message off a queue you can simply Pop the message.
+You can directly Pop an object off the queue.
+This will dequeue the
-This will Dequeue a message, attempt to deserialize it and if deserialization succeeds
+`CloudQueueMessage`, attempt to deserialize it and if deserialization succeeds
-remove it from the queue.
+remove it from the queue and return it to you.

 If deserialization fails, the default behavior is to throw an exception.
-This will result in the message's dequeue count increasing, and it being
+This will result in the message's dequeue count increasing, and it
-reappearing on the queue after it's visibility timeout.
+reappearing on the queue after it's visibility timeout expires.

 See: [Handling Poison Messages] for more info.